-**ALERT: Gleaners is suspending warehouse volunteer shifts through at least Wednesday, April 15, 2020.
+**ALERT: Gleaners is suspending warehouse volunteer shifts through June 15, 2020.
+This precautionary decision comes as we follow updates from local and state governments and adhere to social distancing guidelines from the CDC.
 A very limited number of non-warehouse volunteer shifts involving small numbers of individuals are continuing.
-You may sign up here: www.gcfb.volunteerhub.com. **
+You may sign up here: www.gcfb.volunteerhub.com

 Link2Feed is cloud-based service insights software.
 Gleaners is helping to launch its use at hundreds of partner agencies.
 The data gathered will help the southeast Michigan emergency food network better serve current clients as well as understand who is not being reached.
 Volunteers are needed to assist with client intake during launches, teach basic computer skills, provide technical recommendations, and help manage implementation.
 This opportunity is for individuals.

 My Neighborhood Mobile Grocery (MNMG) is a weekly pop-up market that provides veterans and senior citizens who have low access to affordable, healthy, foods with an innovative shopping option within their communities.
 Volunteers are needed to greet and assist shoppers, assemble orders on the truck, check and bag orders for customers, and assist with market setup and teardown.
 Up to 10 volunteers needed per shift.

 Gleaners distribution centers process a tremendous volume of donated and purchased food to serve our neighbors in need.
 Volunteer tasks include sorting and packing food, picking orders for shipments, preparing supplies for food drives and more.
 Up to 70 volunteers needed per shift.

 Both brick-and-mortar and mobile food pantries serve individuals and families in need of food assistance.
 Volunteer activities include helping clients check in, loading food into vehicles, stocking pantry shelves, and more.
 Up to 14 volunteers needed per shift.

 Livingston Victory Garden